nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       A feature in the Windows operating system that allows files and folders to be shared over a network.

    Wireshark
-      A network packet analyzer.
-It captures network packets in real-time and displays them in human-readable format.
+      A network protocol analyzer tool that captures network packets in real-time and displays them in a human-readable format for detailed analysis.

-   Wireshark
-      A network protocol analyzer tool, which captures and displays packets for detailed analysis.

-   Wireshark pcap file
+   Wireshark pcap
       A specific file format used to capture and store network packets for later analysis using tools like Wireshark.

-   Wireshark pcap Files
-      A specific file format used to capture and store network packets for later analysis using tools like Wireshark.

-   Wireshark PCAP format
-      A specific format used to capture and save network traffic.
+It is commonly used to capture and save network traffic data.

    Wizard Interface
       A user-friendly interface in software that guides users through a process step by step.